Founding of the Parish

 An organ blower also had to be provided and he acted as bell ringer for £2.2s. a year.
 The parish clerk was paid £36 a year and the Curate £150.
 We do not know how the church was heated but it was usual to have large ‘Tortoise’ stoves which used coke.
 In 1849 we have a bill of £13.12s. for oil which we assume were for oil lamps which were eventually replaced by gas, but often the pressure was so bad that the verger had to operate a pump when the lights faded.

 Sir Henry Thompson provided the choir with a uniform.
 This was blue cloth jackets with three rows of buttons inscribed Trinity Church Choir, velvet trousers, peeked caps with scarlet bands and shoes with brass buckles.
-One of the choirboys, a lad called William Cremer, become famous for his work for international peace and was knighted in 1907.
-He later received the Nobel Peace Prize and endowed some almshouses, built near to where the roundabout by the station is now situated.
+One of the choirboys, a lad called William Randal Cremer (18/03/1828–22/07/1908), became famous for his work for international peace and was knighted in 1907.
+He had also received the Nobel Peace Prize in 1903 and endowed some almshouses, built near to where the roundabout by the station is now situated.
 When the road was widened here, the almshouses were re-established at Stubbington, where they are still in use.
 One of the newer pathways in Fareham town centre is named after him.